 Master of Management in Hospitality (MMH)

-MMH specializations are customized areas of study that take advantage of the Master of Management in Hospitality program’s small class size, the expertise of SHA faculty, and the extensive Hotelie alumni network.
+MMH specializations are customized areas of study that take advantage of the Master of Management in Hospitality program’s small class size, the expertise of Nolan School faculty, and the extensive Hotelie alumni network.

 How do I choose a specialization?

 Intellectual curiosity will drive your specialization choice—consider depth over breadth in a subject area you’re passionate about.
 Specializations are informal and are guided by your educational interests and intended career path.
 There are no specific requirements for a specialization.

 You’ll choose an advisor with subject-matter expertise and work to develop a plan of action, which includes selecting elective courses in The Nolan School and across Cornell, identifying professional mentors, and investigating industry internships and career options.

 Specializations are typically chosen after your first semester once you have had exposure to different business areas and career options in the hospitality industry.

 What are some examples of specializations?

 Specializations typically fall under the main business-discipline areas offered at the Cornell Nolan School of Hotel Administration, such as operations and analytics, service marketing, entrepreneurship, or food and beverage management.
 Within such disciplines, students might further specialize in such areas as revenue management, digital marketing, restaurant entrepreneurship, or wine marketing and distribution.

 How will targeted courses and experiences help my career?